 During target practice in 1916, USS Michigan (B-27) cracked the chase hoops on two of her guns.
-An investigation of similar guns on USS South Carolina (B-26) showed that copper deposits from the projectile driving bands had narrowed down the bores, which slowed the projectiles and thus greatly increased the barrel pressures (copper choke).
+An investigation of similar guns on USS South Carolina (B-26) showed that copper deposits from the projectile driving bands had narrowed down the bores, which slowed the projectiles and thus greatly increased the barrel pressures (problem known as "copper choke").
 Lapping heads for guns 12" (30.5 cm) and larger were issued to all ships for removing these deposits.
 Later, these were replaced by wire and pisaba brushes.

 Under the provisions of the Washington Naval Limitation Treaty of 1922, most of the ships armed with these guns were scrapped during the mid-1920s.
 Many of their guns were then transferred to the US Army where they were employed as coastal artillery.
-At the end of World War II, some of these guns were sold to Brazil where they may still be in service.
+At the end of World War II, some of these guns were sold to Brazil for use in their coastal batteries.

 In 1908 AP projectiles were fitted with a longer ballistic cap of 7crh which improved their penetration ability at longer ranges.